-SCI429 Laboratory Chemical Analysis SCI431 Crime Scene Investigation SCI527 Laboratory Instrumental Analysis SCI638 Research Project SCI635 Science in Court
+SCI429 Essential Skills for the Life Sciences SCI431 Crime Scene Investigation SCI527 Laboratory Instrumental Analysis SCI638 Research Project SCI635 Science in Court

 22 Welsh medium provision

 The programmes will be delivered through the medium of English.
 Students are entitled to submit assessments in the medium of Welsh.